Mrisho Ngasa

-Mrisho Khalfani juma Ngasa (born 5 May 1989) is a Tanzanian professional footballer who plays for Tanzanian Championship League club Ndanda.
-He is the Tanzania national team most-capped player and top goalscorer.
+Mrisho Khalfani juma Ngasa (born 5 May 1989) is a Tanzanian former professional footballer.
+Ngasa was known for his explosive pace, dribbling and goalscoring.
+He is considered one of the greatest players of all time in his country and top goalscorer of the national team.

 Club career

 In April 2009, Ngasa was invited for a trial with English Premier League side West Ham United.
 On 21 May 2010, Ngassa joined Azam FC for $40,000 from Young Africans.
 It was the biggest transfer in Tanzanian football to date.
 In July 2011, Ngassa went on trial with Seattle Sounders FC of Major League Soccer, and came on as a substitute against Manchester United in a friendly match.

 At the beginning of August 2012, Ngasa signed for Simba, on loan.

 Following the 2012–13 Tanzanian Premier League season, after his contract with Azam FC had expired, on 20 May 2013 Ngassa signed a two-year contract with the league and cup title holders Young Africans.

 In 2015, Ngasa signed a four-year contract with Free State Stars, a South African-based club.
 He then signed for Fanja in Oman.
 In 2016 Ngasa signed a two-year contract with Mbeya City in Tanzania.
 Ngasa then joined Ndanda, also in Tanzania.